RagnarokOS/man-recode/README.md

 # man-recode

-This package contains the man-recode binary and libman.so taken directly from the man-db .deb package.
+This repository builds a package that contains the man-recode binary and libman.so taken directly from the man-db .deb package.

 ## Why